willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 - (Investigation DC 12) Searching the small storage area between the common area and Fordem's room will reveal a crowbar in amongst the other supplies.
 It can be used to help with forcing the cellar door.
 - (Strength DC 17) (Automatic: Crowbar or other suitable tool) To force the cellar door lock, and provide access to the cellar.

-Once the party gains access to the cellar, move to [Entering the Hideout](#entering-the-hideout).
+Once the party gains access to the cellar, move to [Entering the Cellar](#entering-the-cellar).

 ### All Calm